ckarwin/COSI/Data_Challenge_Home/README.md

 4. To run the code: python client_code.py </b>
   - Uncomment the functions inside the client code that you want to run.
   - Running all 4 functions in the client code will generate the output .tra file from mimrec, which will then be passed to COSIpy for analysis.
   - The code can be ran directly from the terminal or submitted to a batch system.
-An example script for submitting to a batch system is given in submit_jobs.py.
+  - To run from the terminal use python client.py.
+  - To run parallel jobs in cosima with numerous time bins use python run_parallel_sims.py.
+  - To run a single job in cosima with one time bin use python submit_jobs.py.

 5. The client code calls Run_Data_Challenge_module.py </b>
   - Run the help command in the client code for a description of the function inputs.